My Process

 Product Roadmap

-Takeaways surfaced from competitive research, user, stakeholder, and team interviews give us guidance for coming up with a few possible solutions to the problem.
+Takeaways surfaced from competitive analyses, user, stakeholder, and team interviews give us guidance for coming up with a few possible solutions to the problem.

-After gathering feedback, design, engineering, and product teams are to come up with a clear scope of work on a single solution and creates a roadmap.
+After gathering research and feedback, design, engineering, and product teams come up with a clear scope of work on a single solution and outline a roadmap.

 Information Architecture

-At a 30-thousand-foot level, pen meets paper to establish a hierarchical diagram that establishes requirements, priorities, the sitemap, and userflow.
+At a 30-thousand-foot level, pen meets paper to establish a hierarchical diagram that establishes requirements, priorities, the sitemap, and userflows.

-Zooming in closer, the sitemap is broken down into wireframe sketches that include page details that establish connections between how each experience feeds into the rest.
+Zooming in closer, the sitemap is broken down into wireframe sketches that include page details that establish connections between how each flow feeds into the rest.

-One of my strengths is being able to design microinteractions, while maintaining a high-level perspective of the entire brand.
+One of my strengths is being able to design for microinteractions, while maintaining a high-level perspective of the entire experience.

 Step Two